iyxan23/ooxml-templater-js/docs/notes/templating-docx.md

 > 8. Next, override the preferred table width until the table reaches the page
 >    width.
 > 9. Finally, force a line break in each cell's contents as needed end guidance]

+### Fixed table

+There are quite a lot of nuances and edge cases to consider when dealing with fixed tables.

+The table demonstrated in the spec is that a cell can span across multiple columns by making use of `w:gridSpan`.
+And rows are able to start at a different column than the first one by making use of `w:gridBefore`.
+The thing is that these elements can influence how the cell width is calculated (these elements are a part of the `w:tcPr` element)